136 Creative Party Ideas

 18. Dessert cups

-Here are some layers that always seem to go over (in no particular order): brownie, ice cream, cake, whip cream, strawberries, pudding⊠you get it.
+Here are some layers that always seem to go over (in no particular order): brownie, ice cream, cake, whipped cream, strawberries, pudding

 Endless flavors.
 Endless combinations.